plblum/jivs/README.md

 		Validate
 		IsValid
 		```
--   `ValidationManager` class -- The front-end of this API.
+-   `ValidationManager class` -- The front-end of this API.
 It's where you
-    configure the ValueHosts, get access to a ValueHost, validate, and get the validation results.
+    configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.

 	Some members of this class are:
 	```